The gateway is deployed in the Google Cloud environment to monitor and manage your resources.

 - Click Create.
 The bucket you created is in the Buckets list.

 - From the Objects tab, click Upload Files and select the gateway image file.
 The gateway image file is uploaded to the bucket.

 Step 2: Create an image

-A virtual machine image is a single file that contains a virtual disk with a bootable operating system.
+A virtual machine image is a single file that has a virtual disk with a bootable operating system.
 Google permits you to define virtual machine images or use pre-defined images that are used to create one or more virtual machine instances that look alike.

 On the left pane, from the Compute Engine menu, click Images.
 Images list is displayed.